 If you check your own sent emails, you won't find the original email as you haven't been hacked - the email has come from a different IP address, but it appears as if it's been sent from your email's IP address.

 Spammers have been spoofing emails for years - they used to gain the contact information from malware-infected PCs, whereas nowadays cybercriminals choose their targets carefully and use phishing emails that appear to be from friends, family, trustworthy sources or even from your own account.

-Unfortunately, spoofing emails is a simple task and anyone can become a victim to it.
 The process involves making the email header appear as if it's coming from one person or organisation, when in fact it's coming from somewhere else - the general concept is that it involves the use of an SMTP server and email software.

 If you've ever sent yourself an email, it would either show as 'Note to Self' or have your username and display picture - these spoofed emails will show the same, which makes them incredibly difficult for users to identify as phishing as seen below:

 As you can see from the example above, we have added comments to highlight areas that clearly show this to be a phishing email, even though the email address is the user's email: